openedx/edx-documentation/en_us/shared/exercises_tools/peer_instruction_tool.rst

 As soon as 10 learners complete the assignment, the peer instruction tool displays a pair of class breakdown histograms.
-These histograms show how frequently learners selected each of the options, before and after they review the responses submitted by other class participants.
+These histograms show how frequently learners selected each of the options, before and after they reviewed the responses submitted by other class participants.

    .. image:: ../../../shared/images/peer_instruction_histogram.png
      :alt: Class breakdown histograms showing an increase in correct answer